 It’s definitely killing local and third-party repair services by a huge margin.
 Some reports are claiming that luckily Apple has faced so much criticism regarding it and decided to remove this policy after the backlash.

 So, we’re expecting Apple will soon announce an update ensuring there will be no bricking of Face ID during a screen repair or replacement by the third-party service anymore for iPhone 13 series.
-We don’t know about iPhone 14 lineup yet if Apple continues the same plan or not.
+We don’t know about iPhone 14 lineup yet if Apple continue the same plan or not.

 Right to Repair Service can be Ultimate